 Boltie in Super puts on Wolverine-styled claws in the film's climax.

-In the live action Transformers movie, Tyrese Gibson sees various claw marks on a wall and notes "Was Freddy Krueger up in here?"
+In Transformers, Tyrese Gibson sees various claw marks on a wall and notes "Was Freddy Krueger up in here?"
 Anthony Anderson corrects him, saying that Freddy Krueger had four blades and there are three on the wall, indicating the presence of Wolverine.

-In The Wolverine Wolverine's weapons of choice are still the metal claws that pop out of his hands.
+In The Wolverine, his weapons of choice are still the metal claws that pop out of his hands.

 Molly Millions from William Gibson's Neuromancer (and several related works) has surgical-steel blades that pop out from under her fingernails, probably inspiring the ones in Shadowrun.